Developer Guide

 - Pros: Simple and more intuitive for the user, prevents user from accidentally entering duplicate

-commands. - Cons: No option to reverse the
+donecommands. - Cons: No option to reverse the

-status of a task if task has been accidentally marked asdone
+donestatus of a task if task has been accidentally marked asdone.
+To rectify this, we have added anundocommand to prevent such situation.

 - Pros: Simple and more intuitive for the user, prevents user from accidentally entering duplicate